Snayff/notquiteparadise/CONTRIBUTING.md

  personalisation.

 ## Coding Style Guide
-There are a number of conventions followed, including using the following tools:
+There are a number of conventions followed, including using the following tool:

-* [black] - a style formatter
 * [mypy] - python's static linte

 Below are the naming conventions followed in this project: